 5) Type of access that each user requires (full, read and/or “Send As”).

 Many users may have an old or unused email address associated with their Exchange account.
 You can see all email addresses associated with your account inside the Outlook client by first searching for your name in the Global Address List (GAL) and then following the step-by-step instructions in the Determining Your Email Addresses factsheet.
-To remove an old or unused email address, contact the Help Desk.
+To remove an old or unused email address, contact the Service Desk.

 The step-by-step instructions to get your business photo into Outlook and Skype can be found at Adding Your Photo to Exchange document.
 You may obtain a new or updated business photo by contacting the MSU Office of Public Affairs.
 Alternatively, employees in the Division of Agriculture, Forestry, and Veterinary Medicine may contact the Office of Agricultural Communications and employees in Meridian contact XXXXXXX.